-Add emails to your communication strategy
+Add emails to your marketing communication strategy

 AI may replace professional copywriters, and self-driving cars may supplant taxi services, but email won’t leave its position anytime soon.
 So if you have a lot to say regarding your offer, don’t hesitate to refer to this time-tested channel.